Tigger & Pooh and a Musical Too

-Tigger & Pooh and a Musical Too is a 2009 American direct-to-video animated musical film produced by Walt Disney Television Animation, based on the Playhouse Disney series My Friends Tigger & Pooh.
+Tigger & Pooh and a Musical Too is a 2009 American animated direct-to-video musical film produced by Walt Disney Television Animation, based on the Playhouse Disney series My Friends Tigger & Pooh.
 It was released on DVD on April 7, 2009 and first aired on Playhouse Disney on April 11.

 In the film, Darby, Tigger and Pooh organize a musical concert for Hundred Acre Wood.
 The events of the film take place during the second season of My Friends Tigger & Pooh.